 What took so long?

-It’s inductee time for the Mountain Bike Hall Of Fame and Peaty has made it in at last.
-Alongside the legend that is Josh Bender.
+It’s nomination time for the Mountain Bike Hall Of Fame and JMC and Dafydd Davis have made the shortlist.
+Alongside other legends.

 Every year the Mountain Bike Hall Of Fame announces several new people who are going into the hallowed MTB Hall of Fame (shall we call it MBHOF for the rest of this story?)